 The CSS PROFILE form is administered by the College Scholarship Service (CSS), the financial aid division of the College Board.
 The CSS PROFILE is required by many private colleges and universities to determine your eligibility for non-government financial aid, such as the institution's own grants, loans and scholarships.

-If your Private School is not listed on the CSS Profile as a member school, they more than likely will have their own need-based methodology that is separate from the FAFSA and CSS Profile.
+If your Private School is not listed on the CSS Profile as a member school, it more than likely will have its own need-based methodology that is separate from the FAFSA and CSS Profile.
 Contact the private colleges in your senior year for this information.